Foundation for Advancement of Research in Financial Economics

-Press Release Announcing the Eighth Ross Prize
+Press Release Announcing the Ninth Ross Prize

 The biennial Ross Prize is given to a paper published in the last fifteen years and was first awarded in 2008.
 FARFE established the prize in honor of the late Steve Ross to recognize and encourage significant contributions to research in financial economics.